- Staying in lovely Tuscan accommodation overlooking stunning landscapes

 Our mountain bike pilgrimage continues as we head towards Pienza, right in the heart of the Unesco heritage site of Valle d‘Orcia.
 The route takes us along the ridge lines of the “crete” offering 360 degree views.
 The trails are a mix of farm tracks and dirt roads, with cheeky steep sections which will get you out of the saddle!

 Today is tougher day in terms of daily ascent, and after joining a section of the Eroica, you’ll reach your accommodation in the heart of Pienza.
 Designated a UNESCO heritage site, Pienza is a perfect base for two nights allowing us to explore some cultural and historical sites as well as small Tuscan shops, wine bars and restaurants.

 - Meals: Breakfast

 - Ascent: 850 Metres Approx.

 Different options are available for today’s ride.
 Whichever way we decide to ride the various terrains and routes will take us to San Quirico d‘Orcia.
 From here we descend quite steadily on a fast gravel track into the Orcia valley then loop back through fields, dense woods and past castle hamlets, until we reach the medieval hamlet of Bagno Vignoni with its healing baths and home to the legendary water nymphs.

 After resting and taking time to explore the hot water springs, we head right into the centre of the Unesco heritage site of Valle D‘Orcia.
 From there we start a steady climb towards Pienza along some well surfaced strade bianche.
-Time in Pienza to absorb and visit the local sites, to then carry on back to our accommodation for another relaxing evening.
-We head into Pienza for dinner.
+Time in Pienza to absorb and visit the local sites, before indulging in another delicious Tuscan meal at one of our carefully selected local restuarants.

 Tuscany is a region with rolling hills of cultivated fields, woodland and chalky landscape, with quaint little hamlets dotted on hilltops.